testpress/developer.testpress.in/source/includes/_attempts.md

 }
 ```

-This endpoint create new attempt of a exam.
+This endpoint will create a new attempt for the exam.

 ### HTTP Request